 inf instrument now requires a session login.
 Unset INF_API_KEY and run inf auth login.

 The command refuses to run with INF_API_KEY set in your environment.
-Unset it and sign in with inf auth login — instrumentation needs your session to fetch the project’s default API key on your behalf.
+Unset it and sign in with inf auth login — instrumentation needs your session to create a project-scoped API key on your behalf.

 No supported AI coding agent found.